ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ![MAC_result](/media/challenge/png/MAC_result.png)

 This task can be solved again with Scapy.
-First the file is read with the rdpcap function.
-The MAC address can either occure as the source or destination address.
+First, the file is read with the rdpcap function.
+The MAC address can either occur as the source or destination address.
 To access the Ethernet layer and obtain the MAC address, the following procedure can be used (Here the first packet is accessed):

 ```python
 import scapy.all as scapy